gobindaghosh/TestRepo/README.md

 Now let me add another file and commit this line change in this README.md file and add some content into test1.txt file.
 Let me see what happens. after staging I am writing this line only the content of the readme file is showing, then test1.txt now lets change the command into $ git difftool test1.txt and voila!!
 It is now comparing between staged and modified version
+When we need to compare with staged and commited file, we need to provide the commited id by which we want to compare the modified file.
+$ git difftool d13dc90->First 7 characters of commit id got using  $git log